Obstacles to Academic Success

 Believing Learning Is Passive

 What happens when you say to yourself that a class, a professor, a book, or an assignment is too difficult, boring, confusing, or a drag?
-Answer A or B...
-Remember that a negative attitude resides in a person's mind; it's not a characteristic of some external object or experience.
-Things are not inherently difficult, boring, confusing, or a drag.
-They get that way because someone labels them as such.
+Answer A or B...- A. It makes you want to do it a lot.

 When students call some aspect of schoolwork a drag, they tend to avoid doing it.
 They put off studying until an assignment or an exam are upon them, then they cram.
 The experience of avoidance and cramming is unpleasant, and doing it strengthens the attitude that school is a drag.